Kaniehtiio Horn: Career

 In 2011, Horn starred in the horror anthology film The Theatre Bizarre, and played a priestess in Immortals.
 She filmed Penthouse North with Michelle Monaghan and Michael Keaton and shot a CBC comedy pilot.
 In 2012, Horn joined the cast of the Netflix drama Hemlock Grove as Destiny Rumancek, a Romani witch.
 She starred opposite Famke Janssen, Dougray Scott, Bill Skarsgård, Landon Liboiron and Lili Taylor in the series.

 Horn voiced the role of Kaniehtí:io, the Native American protagonist's (Ratohnhake:ton) Mohawk mother, in the 2012 video game Assassin's Creed III, developed by Ubisoft.
-That same year, she wrote and directed her debut film, The Smoke Shack, in association with the National Screen Institute.
-In 2013, Horn played Rynn, an Irathient Spirit Rider, on the Syfy TV series, Defiance, and played Dorothy from The Wizard of Oz in "Slumber Party", an episode of the CW series Supernatural.
+The same year, she wrote and directed her debut film, The Smoke Shack, in association with the National Screen Institute.
+In 2013, Horn played Rynn, an Irathient spirit rider, on the Syfy TV series, Defiance, and played Dorothy from The Wizard of Oz in "Slumber Party", an episode of the CW series Supernatural.
 She also appeared in Embrace of the Vampire starring Sharon Hinnendael, a remake of the 1995 horror film of the same name, in the television special Gavin Crawford's Wild West and in the Amazon series The Man in the High Castle (TV Series).

-Horn appears in a recurring role as Tanis in the CraveTV series Letterkenny, for which she won the Canadian Screen Award for Best Supporting Actress in a Comedy Series at the 10th Canadian Screen Awards in 2022.
+Horn appeared in a recurring role as Tanis in the CraveTV series Letterkenny, for which she won the Canadian Screen Award for Best Supporting Actress in a Comedy Series at the 10th Canadian Screen Awards in 2022.
+Horn has also taken up the role of Consulting Producer on the Letterkenny spinoff show Shoresy, where she was tasked with ensuring the faithful portrayal of the show's many Indigenous characters.

 In 2020, Horn appeared as a panelist on Canada Reads advocating for Eden Robinson's novel Son of a Trickster.

+From 2021–2023, she played a recurring role as Deer Lady in the FX/Hulu show Reservation Dogs.

-In 2022, Horn appeared in a recurring role as Feather Day in season 2 of the Peacock series, Rutherford Falls.
+In 2022, Horn appeared in a recurring role as Feather Day in season 2 of the Peacock series Rutherford Falls.

+Seeds, her debut film as a director, premiered in the Discovery program at the 2024 Toronto International Film Festival, and was longlisted for the 2024 Jean-Marc Vallée DGC Discovery Award.

+Personal life

+Horn has two children, a son born in November 2020 and a daughter born in November 2024.